Spotlight On Elvis’ Most Sexy Co-Stars!

 WILD IN THE COUNTRY (1961)

 Tuesday Weld broke into acting after a troubled childhood and a career in modelling.
-Her first major role came at the age of 13 in the rock ‘n’ roll movie Rock, Rock, Rock (1956), although it was four years later when she won the Golden Globe for Most Promising Newcomer.
-By this point Weld was under contract at 20th Century Fox and starred alongside Bing Crosby in High Time (1960) and in Return to Peyton Place (1961).
-She won good notice for her performances in the Steve McQueen vehicles Soldier in the Rain (1963) and The Cincinnati Kid (1965), but turned down roles in Bonnie & Clyde, Rosemary’s Baby and True Grit, which she later credited to their likelihood of being a success.
-Whatever her reservations, success did come with a Golden Globe nomination for Play It As It Lays, an Oscar nomination for Looking For Mr. Goodbar, an Emmy nomination for The Winter Of Our Discontent, and a BAFTA nomination for Once Upon A Time In America.
-Weld found further acclaim with a CableACE award for her performance in the TV adaption of The Rainmaker.
+Her first major role came at the age of 13 in Rock, Rock, Rock (1956), although it was four years later when she won the Golden Globe for Most Promising Newcomer.
+Weld starred alongside Bing Crosby in High Time (1960) and in Return to Peyton Place (1961).
+She won good notice for her performances with Steve McQueen in Soldier in the Rain (1963) and The Cincinnati Kid (1965).
+More success came with a Golden Globe nomination for Play It As It Lays, an Oscar nomination for Looking For Mr. Goodbar, an Emmy nomination for The Winter Of Our Discontent, and a BAFTA nomination for Once Upon A Time In America.

 Tuesday Weld | A real, wild child